sjorsroelofs/ilusix-wordpress-like-posts/README.md

 ```
 *!!
 Pleace note that the user has to be logged-in, or the like button won't be displayed !!*

+If you’re dynamically loading your posts – for example when using infinite scroll – you might want to call the JavaScript function ix_like_set_click_handlers() after loading the posts, or else the like function won’t work for the new posts.

 License
 ----
 The MIT License (MIT)